nonvisual/nonvisual.github.io/_posts/2020-12-10-budget-go-live.md

 </script>
 <form action="javascript:code_toggle()"><input type="submit" value="Click here to toggle on/off the raw code."></form>''')
 ```
-This snippet allows to show/hide notebook's code with a click on corresponding button.
+This snippet allows showing/hiding the notebook's code with a click on the corresponding button.

 Done!
-Our notebook looks now like a simplistic web-app, with usable interface:
+Our notebook looks now like a simplistic web-app, with the interactive interface:
 ![Alt Text](/images/budget_optimization/interface.gif)

 ## Code